run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 Still in the context of mobility, and no less robust, we improved the Mobile SM application, which has among other uses, the ability to sign, approve and notes.

-For further information, see [Mobile CITSmart Experience application manual][21]
+For further information, see [Mobile 4biz Experience application manual][21]

-### Neuro
+### Builder

-From the version 1.2.3.0 of Neuro, it's possible to automatically create a CITSmart questionnaire from the Neuro business object register.
-The idea behind this innovation is to facilitate the extraction of responses from CITSmart questionnaires and to create reports in a simple way, with the help of the Smart Report.
+From the version 1.2.3.0 of Builder, it's possible to automatically create a 4biz questionnaire from the Builder business object register.
+The idea behind this innovation is to facilitate the extraction of responses from 4biz questionnaires and to create reports in a Tasker way, with the help of the Smart Report.

 ### Flow